 We are required to comply with certain Nasdaq continued listing requirements, including a series of financial tests relating to shareholder equity, market value of listed securities and number of market makers and shareholders.
-If we fail to maintain compliance with any of those requirements, our common shares could be delisted from Nasdaq's Capital Market.
-On January 11, 2018, we received a letter from Nasdaq indicating that we have been provided an initial period of 180 calendar days, or until July 10, 2018 to regain compliance with Nasdaq's market value of listed securities requirement.
+If we fail to maintain compliance with any of those requirements, our common shares could be delisted from the Nasdaq Capital Market.
+On January 11, 2018, we received a letter from Nasdaq indicating that we have been provided an initial period of 180 calendar days, or until July 10, 2018 to regain compliance with Nasdaq's listing requirements.
+As of the date of this prospectus, we have not regained compliance with the Nasdaq listing requirement relating to shareholder equity and/or market value of listed securities.
+Even if we regain compliance with such test, we cannot assure you that Nasdaq will not delist our common shares from trading on its exchange.